MicrosoftLearning/20483-Programming-in-C-Sharp/Instructions/20483C_MOD13_LAB_MANUAL.md

-# Module 13: Encrypting and Decrypting the Grades Report
+# Module 13: Encrypting and Decrypting Data

 # Lab: Encrypting the Grades Report